 |Veterans Day Thursday, Nov.
 11, 2021||Thursday, Nov.
 11, 2021|

 If you plan to visit several national parks in one year, consider an annual National Park Pass.
 I’ve been an America the Beautiful Annual Pass holder for years.
 Passes offer great value.
 In fact, sometimes there’s even a special entrance line for pass holder’s car, saving time.

 |Type Of National Park Pass||Eligibility||Cost|

-|America the Beautiful Annual Pass||All visitors||$80|
+|America the Beautiful Annual Pass||All visitors, including international||$80|

-|Military Pass||Current U.S. military members and their dependents||Free|
+|Military Pass||Current U.S. military members and their dependents as well as Gold Star Families and Veterans||Free|

-|Fourth Grade Pass||U.S. 4th graders (including home-schooled and free-choice learners 10-years-old)||Free|
+|Fourth and Fifth Grade Pass||U.S. 4th graders (including home-schooled and free-choice learner 10-year-olds)5th Graders for 2021.||Free|